AdrianZafari/FinalProject_ASP.NET/README.md

 # Initial setup
-Create a database file, store it in the data class library, setup the connection string FinalProject/appsettings.json
+Create a database file, store it in the "Data" class library, setup the connection string in FinalProject/appsettings.json

 ## Current features lacking
 - No External forms of logging in, ExternalAuthController does not do anything at the moment.